ttionya/vaultwarden-backup/README.md

 ## Mail Test

-You can use the following command to test the mail sending.
-Remember to replace your smtp variables.
+You can use the following command to test mail sending.
+Remember to replace your SMTP variables.

 ```shell
 docker run --rm -it -e MAIL_SMTP_VARIABLES='<your smtp variables>' ttionya/vaultwarden-backup:latest mail <mail send to>